Share

 What Kind of Mentorship Program Should I Start?

 There are several different types of mentorship programs to consider for your organization.
-Your first order of business will be to decide on the type of program that works best with your company structure and culture.
-Here are a few to consider:
+Your first order of business will be to determine the type of program that best suits your company's structure and culture.
+Here are a few to consider.

 One-on-One Mentoring

 One-on-one mentoring is the most traditional type of mentoring, in which two individuals are paired up and encouraged to meet regularly.
-Typically, the structure is an older, more experienced employee paired with a younger, more junior-level employee.
+Typically, the structure involves pairing an older, more experienced employee with a younger, junior-level employee.
 The purpose of this specific mentorship structure is to build connections across generations of work.
-This connection gives younger employees the chance to “manage up,” improve their knowledge, get advice on the professional world, and challenge their work.
+This connection allows younger employees to “manage up,” enhance their knowledge, receive guidance on the professional world, and challenge their work.

 If you’re looking to cultivate a strong entry-level workforce and help older employees feel valued, one-on-one mentoring programs are the best option.
 When you’re pairing employees, be sure to ask specific questions about their interests, goals for the mentorship, and preferences for a match.